 But Kubrick didn’t stop there, ensuring the themes of masculinity and social conditioning present in the book made it to the screen.
-From the large codpieces worn by Alex and his band of goons, through to the conditioning of young men as sexual and violent creatures.
+From the large codpieces worn by Alex and his band of goons through to the conditioning of young men as sexual and violent creatures.
 In a society that both rewarded male violence and also refuted it.
 In turn, creating a film that duly unpicked masculinity in the face of social change.
-While questioning our very constructs of male position, sexuality and conditioning.
+At the same time, questioning our very constructs of male position, sexuality and conditioning.

-Maybe it is due to this that Kubrick’s masterpiece continues to divide public opinion and challenge our world view.
-Within a story that remains both unnerving and compelling in equal measure.
-Its depictions of mindless violence and humiliation reflected in modern society.
-At the same time, as our vision on how to combat these has become wrapped in a digital world, where states only seek to increase public monitoring further.
+Maybe it is because Kubrick’s masterpiece continues to divide public opinion and challenge our world view that it remains so relevant.
+Its story both terrifying and compelling in equal measure.
+Meanwhile, its depictions of mindless violence and humiliation continue to be reflected in modern society.
+The only difference now is that these themes are wrapped in a digital world, where states seek to increase public monitoring.
 If this is indeed the case, then A Clockwork Orange was way ahead of its time, its themes still acting as a mirror to a society blindly walking off a cliff.

 Whatever thoughts and feelings you may have on Kubrick’s masterpiece, including whether you love it or hate it.
 A Clockwork Orange continues to be one of the most discussed and dissected films of the 1970s.
 Ensuring each viewer walks away with something new, different or upsetting from its dystopian nightmare.
-Ultimately creating an atmosphere of both dismay and empathy for Alex that continues to unsettle viewers to this day.
+Ultimately creating an atmosphere of both hatred and empathy that continues to unsettle viewers to this day.

 Director: Stanley Kubrick